bobobo-git/RFS-4000/README.md

 *the history of the ownership-changings over the years show that this device is somehow strange*

 one problem i had was to shutdown the device correct.
-i found the shutdown button in the Wing under Operations, then the device rfs4000-xxxxx, the device details at the bottom of the pwge.
+i found the shutdown button in the Wing under Operations, at the device's details at the bottom of the pwge.
-There yu can select at least a halt button near the execute button.
+There you can select a halt optinon near the execute button (amongst others).

 ![look](show.png)